subsecondtdd/subsecondtdd.org/Intro.md

 Every time your immediate tests slow down to 1 second, do whatever it takes to speed them up.

-With Subsecond TDD you test highly-integrated code, but never slowly-only.
+With Sub-Second TDD you test highly-integrated code, but never slowly-only.